gharkins830/The-Elo-System---The-Best-K-for-you/README.md

 # The Elo System: The Best K For You

 If you are working on a project where you would like to compare performance - be that of teams, players, or products - this repository contains the code for the Elo method.
 Elo was originally built for chess but can work with anything that you can assign a ‘win’, ‘loss’, or ‘tie’ between two objects.
-This repository contains Jupyter notebooks for a base Elo system, where you’ll find the standard K value is 32.
+This repository contains Jupyter notebooks for a standard Elo system, where you’ll find the default $K$ value is 32.
 This is a default value, but may not be the best for your dataset.
-The other two Jupyter notebooks serve to find that best K value for your dataset.
-The two do a similar job but with a slightly different goal.
+The $K$ value affects how much the ratings adjust after each game is played.
+A larger $K$ value means the ratings are more reactive.
+Sometimes a high $K$ value is good, but sometimes it harshly punishes or overly rewards lucky teams.
+The other two Jupyter notebooks serve to find that best $K$ value for your dataset - The $K$ that balances being reactive to results, but not being too quick to judge.
+The two do a similar job but with a slightly different goal, detailed below.
 OptimizeK_FullTraining is a more general approach to finding your best K.

 Those Reasons may include:

-If you want to create a system that is biased by more recent games, increase K.
+If you want to create a system that is biased by more recent games, increase $K$.

 If you want if you want a system that feels the impact of order less,  lower $K$.